fmilana/tacodingassistant/README.md

 Using k-means clustering on word2vec embeddings to generate coding suggestions.

-1) Run the local server:
+1) Run the local server (wait ~1 minute for the pre-trained model to load):
 ```
 flask run
 ```